ajitsingh25/embl-ebi-iac/README.md

 3. [Login with your account using gcloud](https://cloud.google.com/sdk/gcloud/reference/auth/login)

-### Step-1:
+### Step-1:  Execute script gcp-setup.sh.
+It will do following.
    1. Create Service Account (SA).
    2. Assign viewer and Editor role to SA.
    3. Create SA Key
    4. Provide project id as an argments to gcp-setup.sh script

 sh gcp-setup.sh enter-gcp-project-id